duncanparkes/audax_calendar/README.rst

-This is a screenscraper which takes the calanedar from http://www.aukweb.net/ and makes it available as a Google Calendar at http://www.google.com/calendar/embed?src=ukaudaxcalendar%40googlemail.com&ctz=Europe/London
+This is a screenscraper which takes the calendar from http://www.aukweb.net/ and makes it available as a Google Calendar at http://www.google.com/calendar/embed?src=ukaudaxcalendar%40googlemail.com&ctz=Europe/London